MileHacker Logo

 • Permission: Always ask before photographing people, particularly at holy places or in traditional communities.

-• Timing: Go early in the morning or late afternoon for cooler temperatures and softer light.
+• Timing: Go in the early morning or late afternoon for cooler temperatures and softer light.

 • Crowds: Sokoto is not heavily touristed; large crowds are generally not an issue.